silverstripe/silverstripe-framework/docs/en/tutorials/2-extending-a-basic-site.md

 	return $fields;

 Finally, we return the fields to the CMS.
-If we flush the cache (by adding ?flush=all at the end of the URL), we will be able to edit the fields in the CMS.
+If we flush the cache (by adding ?flush=1 at the end of the URL), we will be able to edit the fields in the CMS.

 Now that we have created our page types, let's add some content.
 Go into the CMS and create an *ArticleHolder* page named "News", then create a few *ArticlePage*'s within it.